Educational and Child Psychology Prof Doc

 To be a practitioner you need to know how to help children and young people build resilience and confidence so that they can succeed in school, at home and in their community.
 This will involve working directly with children and young people as well as supporting parents, teachers and other responsible adults.

 You will have regular individual and small group support from your academic and professional tutor at UEL as well as from fieldwork tutors and supervisors on placement.
 Practice placements constitute a crucial and integral part of the training for educational psychologists in all three years.
 Trainees will be on placements throughout their training, working with a range of client groups and, increasingly, will develop skills and knowledge across the three years to enable them to work effectively and ethically with complex cases.
-The year-long placement modules support trainees' development on bursaries by progressively building their experience of service delivery and working effectively as a practitioner in different contexts with a range of client groups and issues.
+The year-long placement modules support trainees' development on bursaries by progressively building their experience of service delivery and working effectively as practitioners in different contexts with a range of client groups and issues.

 Each trainee is assessed extensively using the Placement Assessment Report and Portfolio at the end of each year's placement by their placement supervisor, there is also an end-of-year progress review conducted by the trainees' academic and professional tutor.